Mapping-and-Analyzing-Research-Software/Mapping-and-Analyzing-Research-Software.github.io/divisions/budget-and-legal/index.md

 ## Typical users/customers of the division:
 Stewardship division, other divisons of MARS.

-## Typical responsibilities: Delight your users/customers.
-Your most important role is to serve them.
+## Typical responsibilities:

+**Delight your users/customers.
+Your most important role is to serve them.**

 **How this is done is up to you, within the bounds of the law and US accounting norms.
-We suggest that you:**
+We suggest that Martians in this division:**
-- [Develop and publicize well-described procedures](./procedures.md) for others to effectively interact with the division.
+- [Develop and publicize well-described procedures](./procedures.md) for themselves and others to effectively interact with the division.
 - Create a way to track budget requests and expenditures authorized by the stewardship division.
 - Open and manage the bank account, in partnership with the stewardship division.
 - Maintain the three key financial documents (Balance Sheet, Cash Flow, P&L/Income Statement).